vertex-protocol/vertex-rust-sdk/README.md

 This is the Rust SDK for the [Vertex Protocol API](https://vertex-protocol.gitbook.io/docs/developer-resources/api).

 ## Quickstart
 After instantiating a client, most requests look like the below example.
-Generally, we use the builder pattern to build and send requests with many parameters easy to write and keep track of.
+We use the builder pattern to build and send requests with many parameters.
 Simple queries like `get_market_price`, with only one parameter can be made directly from the client.